A Short Article on Upper Partial Dentures

 Partial dentures are dental prostheses that replace some missing teeth in the mouth and can be taken out and put back in.

-Upper partial dentures are a type of removable dental prosthesis used to replace one or more missing teeth in the upper jaw.
-They typically consist of a plastic base that fits over the gums and replacement teeth that are attached to the base.
-The replacement teeth are designed to match the color and shape of the surrounding natural teeth.
+Upper partial dentures are dental appliances that are not fixed in the mouth and are designed to replace one or more missing teeth in the upper jaw.
+These prostheses are mainly made of a plastic base that is positioned over the gums and artificial teeth that are part of the base.
+Teeth replacements are manufactured in a way that the color and form correspond with those of the surrounding natural teeth.

 Take advantage of our limited-time Dental Implant promotion—now only $240!